romshark/conductor/README.md

 3. Run `db/dbpgx/permissions.sql` sets the role permissions.

 You may customize roles and permissions, the defaults here are just a recommendation.

+## Development

+Use `make test` to run the linters, checks, and tests.